ngoushal/Dashboards_visualization/redesign/README.md

 ## Project Statement:

+United States has the highest number of obese people in the world.
+An adult who has a BMI between 25 and 29.9 is considered overweight.
+An adult who has a BMI of 30 or higher is considered obese.
 According to the most recent data, adult obesity rates now exceed 35 percent in five states, 30 percent in 25 states, and 25 percent in 46 states.
 West Virginia and Mississipi have the highest adult obesity rate with the highest number of diabetic patients and Colorado has the lowest obesity rate with least number of diabetic patients.
 The adult obesity rate decreased in Kansas between 2015 and 2016, increased in Colorado, Minnesota, Washington, and West Virginia, and remained stable in the rest of states.
 This supports trends that have shown overall leveling off of obesity rates in recent years.

 ## Motivation: